 Dasyphara is a genus of lichenoid fungi that are known for their unique appearance and ability to produce spores that can be dispersed by wind or water.

-Spharagemon is a genus of flowering plants in the family Fabaceae, commonly known as thorn bushes or shrubs.
-They are native to tropical and subtropical regions around the world, including Asia, Australia, Africa, and North America.
 The plant has a unique structure that allows it to grow quickly and thrive in harsh environments.
 It is characterized by its long, slender stems with large, pointed leaves, which provide shelter from extreme temperatures and harsh conditions.
-Spharag

 The term "Sphariodactylus" is not a recognized biological concept, but it appears to be a name for a species of reptile or an extinct genus from the Maastrichtian period.
 It's possible this could refer to a specific type of turtle, such as the Spharadactylus, which is a large, slow-moving reptile with a distinctive shell pattern and possibly adaptations for aquatic life.
 However, without more information about the species or its